LogoLogo

 Abstract

-We propose a binary format for sending Transactions between peers to allow Simple Payment Verification (SPV).
+We propose a binary format for sending Transactions between peers to allow (SPV).
 The format is optimized for minimal bandwidth while maintaining data required to independently validate the transaction in full.

 Assumption: Every user has an independent source of Block Headers indexed by Merkle Root.